Yandex Cloud

 API

-1. In the management console, select the folder where you want to create a service account.
+1. In the management console, select the folder where you want to create your service account.

 2. In the list of services, select Identity and Access Management.